nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list internships
+1. User requests to list internships.
-2. System shows a list of internships
+2. System shows a list of internships.

    Use case ends.

 **Extensions**
 * 1a.
-No category is given
+No category is given.

     * 1a1.
-System shows the full list of internships
+System shows the full list of internships.

   Use case ends.